 She has driven a “respectful relationships” program in schools; joined an ACT Ministerial Advisory Council; worked to address financial abuse; represented Australian women at the UN’s Commission on the Status of Women and sat on numerous committees.

 Today, Angela is justifiably known as a leading advocate for gender equality and women’s leadership and she intends to continue her campaign with the help of a part-time Master of Business Administration (MBA).

 “I am committed to building my business and management skills, and ultimately my goal is to run and manage a community sector organisation,” said Angela.
 “I see an opportunity such as completing the MBA as a key piece in the puzzle of achieving this goal.”

-In addition to the MBA scholarship, the UN Women NC Australia also awards a scholarship each year to an “inspiring” woman wishing to join the Business School’s Global Executive MBA program.
+In addition to the MBA scholarship, the UN Women Australia also awards a scholarship each year to an “inspiring” woman wishing to join the Business School’s Global Executive MBA program.

 This year that scholarship has gone to Amelia Franklin, the Director, Amelia Franklin Coffee Roasters and President of the Australian Chapter of the International Women’s Coffee Alliance.

 Amelia setup the coffee roaster in the northern New South Wales town of Bellingen in 2006 with a pledge to never allow the fledgling business to impact negatively on other people and quickly became an advocate for women in the coffee industry.

 In 2018, Amelia began the company’s transition to People of Coffee, an Australian not-for-profit to better reflect its community values.

 “I have been advocating for women in coffee since the day I started roasting and inspiring more women to be involved in the coffee industry,” said Amelia.
 “Specifically, I have been working to empower women by giving them access to markets through my commercial coffee roastery and introducing their coffee to other coffee buyers.”